jinkim31/event_thread/README.md

 **This is no UI framework.** The classes defining the thread workers are tightly coupled.
 It means the classes have dependencies on each other and cannot be used nor compiled alone.
 However, this is not an issue because classes defined to be used in multithreaded systems are so specifically designed for the system and therefore not likely to be used separately nor used in other systems or projects.
-Also, we benefit from not having to define separate "signals" and "slots"(in Qt).
+Also, we benefit from not having to define separate signals and slots(in Qt).
 Just one would do.

 ## High Performance
-This framework was built for performance by utilizing available computing resources effectively.
+This framework was built for performance and designed to utilize available computing resources effectively.
 The period of the event loop can be adjusted all the way down to 0(which will make the loop as fast as it can run without thread sleep), and high-frequency timers can be very accurate.
 It works well with CUDA which can suffer from massive overhead when the thread sleeps.

 ## Rapid Development
-This framework has no dependency other than standard C++ libraries.
+No dependency is needed other than standard C++ libraries.
-Therefore, one can build the framework and create a multithreaded system quickly.
+One can build the framework and create a multithreaded system quickly.
-It provides a user-friendly way of "wiring" function calls across threads which have been the most time-consuming part of developing a multithreaded system.
+It provides a convenient way of wiring function calls across threads which has been the most time-consuming part of developing a multithreaded system.

 # Tested Platforms